 Planet Flops: Founded by a podiatrist, these flip flops are made using natural rubber.
 The rubber is harvested from rubber trees in a non harming way.
 Your flip flops saves trees!
 Plus for every flops you buy, they’ll plant a tree!

 If you are lucky enough to spend some time in the Okavango delta on a mokoro or kayaking or any other water-based activities you need some good water sandals with an ankle strap.
 Flip flops might get stuck in the mud and you don’t want to lose them underwater.
-The perfect shoes for this would be something like Chacos’s sandals or Teva’s sandals.
+The perfect safari sandals for this would be something like Chacos’s sandals or Teva’s sandals.
+Here are our recommendations:

 - You’re most important shoe is an every day comfortable sandal.